 The following overloads were discovered in the WECC 2025 Heavy Summer base case with high West to East flows on the Borah West path.
-The N-1 line outage on the XXXX line resulted in an overload of the emergency rating of XXXX line.
-Below is a list of required upgrades for NRIS.
+An outage on the XXXX 345 kV line caused thermal overloads on XXXX and XXXX 138 kV transmission lines as well was the existing XXXX transformer.
+These overloads were mitigated by the contingent facilities detailed in Appendix B. In addition to the contingent facilities, GI 654 will require the following:

-- Rebuild XXXX line with XXXX - A generation interconnection and protection package at the POI with 2 new 345 kV power circuit breaker and line terminal at the Borah Substation, associated switches, protective relays, 3-phase potential transformers (PTs) and 3-phase current transformers (CTs), SCADA and remote connectivity
+- A generation interconnection and protection package at the POI with 1 new 138 kV power circuit breaker and line terminal at the Pingree Substation, associated switches, protective relays, 3-phase potential transformers (PTs) and 3-phase current transformers (CTs), SCADA and remote connectivity - Upgrade the existing wave trap at XXXX

-Idaho Power generation interconnection projects GI #558, GI#573, GI#580, GI#623, GI#633,

-GI#641, GI#647, GI#648, and GI#652 are senior queued projects in the affected area of Idaho Power's transmission system.
-Changes to senior queued projects including in-service date and withdrawal from the queue, may trigger a restudy associated with GI #658 Network Resource service.
+Idaho Power generation interconnection projects GI #558, GI#573, GI#580, GI#623, GI#633, GI#641, GI#647, and GI#648 are senior queued projects in the affected area of Idaho Power's transmission system.
+Changes to senior queued projects including in-service date and withdrawal from the queue, may trigger a restudy associated with GI #654 Network Resource service.